Top 5 4th Quarter Trades of Cl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Client First Capital LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Clearwater Capital Advisors, LLC’s top five trades of the quarter.

-Client First Capital LLC reduced their investment in NAS:SHY by 126,876 shares.
-The trade had a 7.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $80.83.
+During the quarter, Clearwater Capital Advisors, LLC bought 721,569 shares of BATS:ICSH for a total holding of 824,747.
+The trade had a 4.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.84.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.